hosseinmd/swagger-typescript/readme.md

 };
 ```

-Now you can use apis, So for advanced config read below.
+Now you can use APIs, So for advanced config read below.

 ## swagger.config.json